joelnewcom/joelnewcom.github.io/collections/_software-engineering/csharp/c-sharp.md

 To add the setting "ServicePrincipal:ClientSecret": run ```dotnet user-secrets set ServicePrincipal:ClientSecret {secret value}```

+Though this is only for development.
+If you want to run sit, uat or prod application setup locally you would need to pass this secrets via environment variable in launchSettings.json.

 # Start from scratch

 ```dotnet new console```  will create a new console project.